sajidak/notes/EF6_Notes.md

 ## Lookup Tables
 - lookup tables are more flexible than enumerations
-- ou can usually bind lookup tables to UI features (like dropdown lists) more easily than you can bind enumerated values;
+- You can usually bind lookup tables to UI features (like dropdown lists) more easily than you can bind enumerated values;
 - lookup tables can be integrated into SQL statements where Enums can not;